Thursday, March 10, 2011

 3. NOAH'S ARK: FACT OR FICTION

-If you take the story of Noah as the revealed truth of God, and therefore true in every detail, this is not for you.
+If you insist on taking the Biblical story of Noah as the revealed truth of God, and therefore factually true in every detail, this is not for you.

-If you view it, however, as an oral myth that was eventually incorporated into the Book of Moses, here are the only things you can be sure of: there was a man named Noah* who experienced a psychic vision around 8000 B.C.** telling him that a great flood was about to occur because of God’s wrath.
+There was a preliterate man named Noah* who experienced a psychic vision telling him that a great flood **was about to occur because of God’s wrath.
 He built a craft to save himself and his family and a few farm animals and survived.

 *(The name Noah comes from the verb (nuah 1323) meaning rest, settle down.
 This was either the man’s name or a name adopted or given to him by others to honor his survival.)

-** The entire world experienced massive flooding around 8000 B.C. as a result of a sudden retreat of the Ice Age.
-This is why there are hundreds of flood stories.
+** The entire world began to experienced massive flooding after 8000 B.C. as a result of a sudden retreat of the Ice Age causing the oceans to rise over 300 feet.
+This is one reason why there are hundreds of flood stories around the world.

 The Biblical story about Noah's Ark is is an area alternative thinkers are constantly investigating in efforts to find remains of the ark.